istlab/Alitheia-Core/4143760-4167562/assignment1.md

 ### Inheritance structure

-As described earlier, the system is composed of many service interfaces that extend the AlitheiaCoreService interface, such as DBService, AdminService, LogManager and RestService.
-The implementations of all these classes must also implement the basic functions of the AlitheiaCoreService class.
+As described earlier, the system is composed of many service interfaces that extend the `AlitheiaCoreService` interface, such as `DBService`, `AdminService`, `LogManager` and `RestService`.
+The implementations of all these classes must also implement the basic functions of the `AlitheiaCoreService` class.

 ### Step through execution